lightbits/lightbits.github.io/euler/euler.markdown

 <!-- <br> -->
 <!-- # Gimbal lock and gradient descent -->

 While we can always *find* a set of angles that exactly reproduce the photo (as there is no rotation Euler angles cannot describe), the problem, in the context of gradient descent, is that those angles can be unintuitively far away from our current guess.

-Remember, gradient descent only looks at small changes of the parameters&mdash;how the error increases or decreases in the small vicinity of our current estimate.

-If you're at (0, 90, 0)&mdash;head-on sideways
+For example, if your current guess is (0 90 0)&mdash;head-on sideways

 ![](sideways.png)

-but the true rotation is at (-90, 45, -90)&mdash;sideways and tilted slightly backward
+but the true rotation is at (-90 45 -90)&mdash;sideways and tilted slightly backward

 ![](sideways45.png)

-then gradient descent will have trouble getting there, because neither of the motions you can produce with small changes of your parameters will tilt it backward.
+then gradient descent will have trouble getting there, because neither of the motions you can produce with small changes of your parameters will tilt it backward; gradient descent only looks at how small adjustments increase or decrease the error in the small vicinity of our current estimate.

 If those motions both increase the error, it means the optimization gets stuck, unable to progress.
-In fact, unless you can jump directly to the solution, getting there might involve things getting worse before getting better: an intermediate rotation, say at (-45,45,-45), will look like this
+In fact, unless you can jump directly to the solution, getting there might involve things getting worse before getting better: an intermediate rotation, say at (-45 45 -45), will look like this

 ![](sidewaysmid.png)